abchrisxyz/ergowatch/README.md

 #### Bootstrapping (wip - partly implemented)

-When syncing from scratch, the watcher will start in bootstrap mode.
-This mode can also be invoked by passing the `-b` or `--bootstrap` option.
+When syncing from scratch (i.e. empty database), the watcher will start in bootstrap mode.
+This mode can also be invoked by passing the `-b` or `--bootstrap` option, provided database constraints haven't been set yet.
 Bootstrap mode does the following:

 1. Check no database constraints are set
-2. Delay the processing of bootstrappable units until current height is reached
+2. Skip processing of bootstrappable units until current height is reached
-3. Stop syncing once current height is reaches
+3. Stop syncing once current height is reached
 4. Apply database constraints defined in `watcher/db/constraints.sql`
 5. Run bootstrapping queries.
+5. Exit.

 In bootstrap mode, the watcher will exit when done.
 It should be pretty close to current height when finished, but there will always be some lag due to the time taken by the bootstrapping queries (step 5).